geethika18/kaizala-docs/Articles/Actions/KASClient/KASFormPropertyType.md

   Location = 2,
   // Date time as the metadata value
   DateTime = 3,
-  // Array of strings as the metadata value
+  // Stringify value of array of strings as the metadata value Array = 4,
+  // Attachment path as the metadata value
-  Array = 4
+  Attachment = 5,
+  // Stringify value of set (unique list) of strings as the metadata value Set = 6,
+  // Stringify value of list of KASAttachment as metadata value AttachmentList = 7
 }
 ```